rachlllg/rachlllg.github.io/docs/_posts/2023-11-26-YOU-TOO-SHALL-PASS.markdown

 ---
 layout: post
 title:  "YOU TOO SHALL PASS!
-How to make Lakera's Gandalf reveal its secrets."
+How to make Gandalf reveal its secrets."
-description: Discover the wizardry behind unlocking Lakera's Gandalf 🧙‍♂️ as I spill the beans on unraveling its secrets ✨ all the way to level 7️⃣.
+description: Discover the wizardry behind unlocking Lakera's Gandalf 🧙‍♂️ as I spill the beans 🫘 on its secrets all the way to level 7️⃣.
 categories: GenAI ResponsibleAI NLP
 ---